jimbobowl22/hub-linkbot/README.md

 The bot should never need to come offline, as the `!restart` command restarts the whole process and updates the bot's code on it's own.
 Most errors will also be caught with this command, prompting you to update the code and restart the bot yourself.

 ## Connecting to your Hub
-There are many ways to trigger functions in the Discord Bot from HTTP requests, but the most important thing to do is to write down the IP at which you are running this Discord Bot and write down the `HUB_ACCESSPORT` that you put in the `.env` file.
+There are many ways to trigger functions in the Discord Bot from HTTP requests, but the most important thing to do is to write down the IP at which you are running this Discord Bot and write down the `HUB_ACCESSPORT` that you put in the `.env` file before coding with this hub.
 This information will be referenced multiple times from the scripts in your ROBLOX Product Hub.